grafana/agent/docs/sources/flow/setup/install/windows.md

 # Install Grafana Agent in flow mode on Windows

-You can install Grafana Agent in flow mode on Windows with the standard graphical installer, or as a silent install.
+You can install Grafana Agent in flow mode on Windows as a standard graphical install, or as a silent install.

-## Graphical install
+## Standard graphical install

 To do a standard graphical install of Grafana Agent on Windows, perform the following steps.

-1. Navigate to the [latest release][latest].
+1. Navigate to the [latest release][latest] on GitHub.

 1. Scroll down to the **Assets** section.